 Dear Brothers and Sisters in Christ Jesus,

-This time of year Holy Mother Church gives special emphasis to the loving activity of the in our midst.
+Holy Mother Church gives special emphasis to the loving activity of the Holy Angels in our midst.
 On September 29 we celebrate the Feast of the Archangels: Sts.
 Michael, Gabriel and Raphael.
-On October 2 we celebrate the Memorial of the Guardian Angels.
-Knowing about Angels can be very beneficial for our spiritual growth.
+On October 2 we celebrate the Guardian Angels.
+Knowing about and being sensitive to the presence of the Holy Angels can be very beneficial for our spiritual growth.
 The good Angels are a gift from God to us and they make great spiritual friends when we interact with them with conscious knowledge and love toward them.
 Here is what our Catechism of the Catholic Church teaches us about the Holy Angels:

 Who are they?